-Dried flowers are great additions to natural cleaning products.
+Dried flowers are great additions to DIY cleaning products.
 They partner nicely with citrusy scents and mints, too.

 Sew little aromatic sachets to include in dresser drawers and closets.
 You can even fashion no-sew varieties by tying little muslin or fine mesh bags.

 Sprigs of dried flowers look lovely atop a package, in the midst of a bow.
 You might also scatter dried petals in your gift card.